ENGINE: Unreal Editor for Fortnite (UEFN)

 Conceptualization

-The design process began with a Level Design Document (LDD) that outlined the setting and environment, the gameplay requirements, and early design concepts of the map using diagrams.
+•Design process began with a Level Design Document (LDD) that outlined the setting and environment, the gameplay requirements, and early design concepts of the map using diagrams.

-The document was iteratively updated and expanded to reflect changes in direction and evolving design goals.
+•The document was iteratively updated and expanded to reflect changes in direction and evolving design goals.

 Greyboxing